--- A level of overcollateralisation (OC) of 28.8% to which DBRS Morningstar gives credit, being the minimum observed OC level during the past 12 months adjusted by a scaling factor of 0.93.
+-- A level of OC of 28.8% to which DBRS Morningstar gives credit, being the minimum observed OC level during the past 12 months adjusted by a scaling factor of 0.93.
 The Issuer contractually commits to maintain a minimum 25% OC level in the nominal value test.

-DBRS Morningstar analysed the transaction using its European Covered Bond Cash Flow tool.
+DBRS Morningstar analysed the transaction with its European Covered Bond Cash Flow tool and its Common RMBS tool.
 The main assumptions focused on the timing of defaults and recoveries of the assets and interest rate stresses.
 In accordance with DBRS Morningstar’s “Rating and Monitoring Covered Bonds” methodology, DBRS Morningstar did not consider any forced asset liquidation for this transaction, given the conditional pass-through structure, and DBRS Morningstar has assumed several prepayment scenarios.

 Everything else being equal, a one-notch downgrade of the CBAP would lead to a one-notch downgrade of the LSF-L, resulting in a one-notch downgrade of the CB rating.

-In addition, everything else being equal, the CB rating would be downgraded if any of the following occurred: (1) the CPCA is downgraded below B (low); (2) the LSF Assessment associated with the Programme is downgraded; or (3) the quality of the CP and the level of OC are no longer sufficient to support a one-notch uplift for good recovery prospects.
+In addition, everything else being equal, DBRS Morningstar would downgrade the ratings if any of the following occurred: (1) the CPCA is downgraded below B; (2) the LSF Assessment associated with the Programme is downgraded; or (3) the quality of the CP and the level of OC are no longer sufficient to support a one-notch uplift for good recovery prospects.

-Citibank N.A./London Branch (Citibank London) acts as Transaction Bank and holds the Commingling Reserve in a dedicated ledger of the Transaction Account.
-The DBRS Morningstar private ratings on Citibank London comply with the threshold for the Account Bank, given the rating assigned to the GCB, as described in DBRS Morningstar’s “Legal Criteria for European Structured Finance Transactions” and “Rating and Monitoring Covered Bonds” methodologies.
+Citibank N.A./London Branch (Citibank London) acts as the Transaction Bank and holds the Commingling Reserve in a dedicated ledger of the Transaction Account.
+The DBRS Morningstar private ratings on Citibank London comply with the threshold for the Account Bank, given the rating assigned to Piraeus CB, as described in DBRS Morningstar’s “Legal Criteria for European Structured Finance Transactions” and “Rating and Monitoring Covered Bonds” methodologies.

-The total outstanding amount of GCB is currently EUR 3 billion while the aggregate balance of loans (as at June 2021) in the CP was EUR 4.4 billion of first-lien residential mortgage loans, resulting in a total OC of 48.0%.
+The total outstanding amount of bonds outstanding under Piraeus CB is currently EUR 3 billion while the aggregate balance of loans (as at June 2022) in the CP was EUR 3.9 billion of first-lien residential mortgage loans, resulting in a total OC of 31.0%.

-All CP assets and GCB are denominated in euros.
+All CP assets and Piraeus CB are denominated in euros.
 As such, investors are not currently exposed to any foreign-exchange risk.

 The “Very Strong” LSF Assessment associated with the Programme reflects DBRS Morningstar’s view of